How to choose a podcast clipping service

 What should I look for in a podcast clipping service?

-Look at who picks the moments, how strong the first second of their clips is, and whether captions and reframing are included.
+Look at who picks the moments, how strong the first second of their clips is, whether captions and reframing are included, and who posts the clips.
 Then check turnaround, the revision policy, and real proof of results.
-The judgement behind which moments get clipped matters more than the price per clip.
+The judgement behind which moments get clipped, and whether a human makes the final call, matters more than the price per clip.

 Are cheap clipping services worth it?